 Many people going into residential care want to keep their home.
 Rather than selling your home to pay for your care, we may be able to help you with a Residential Care Loan.
 This is an interest free loan paid to the hospital or rest home and is usually repaid when your home is sold.

-Who can get it
+Who can get it?

 You may get a Residential Care Loan if you:

-•own your home
+own your home

-•are assessed as needing residential care.
+are assessed as needing residential care.

 It also depends on any money or assets you and your spouse or partner have.

-How much you can get
+How much you can get?

 If you get a benefit or pension, most of it goes to the hospital or rest home to help pay for your care.
 You keep a personal allowance.